 The forum will provide these youth with an opportunity to:

 - discuss and better understand the health and social care system;

 - join a network of young people interested in healthcare;

 - be instrumental in forming the first ever national Youth Health Forum to work with the Consumers Health Forum to advocate for a better health system

 - identify opportunities to be a healthcare user advocate moving forward;

 In addition, the forum is designed to create recommendations for action in youth health.
 These will be presented to the Minister for Health Greg Hunt and the Shadow Minister for Health Catherine King by a small delegation of attendees.

-CHF is also looking to form an ongoing Youth Health Forum.
-We will invite you to be part of a panel of young people who will work with us to identify areas of concern and act as an advisory group on youth health issues moving forward.
+CHF is also looking to form an ongoing Youth Health Forum, and will send invitations for them to be part of a panel of young people who will work with us to identify areas of concern and act as an advisory group on youth health issues moving forward.